Ask DITO

 5. pay your bills or buy our products and services;

-6. join our promos, raffles, or rewards and loyalty programs; and
+7. join our promos, raffles, or rewards and loyalty programs;

-7. visit and transact in our stores, apps, and websites.
+8. visit and transact in our stores, apps, and websites;and

-We may also collect your personal data from our subsidiaries, affiliates, and business partners, if you gave them consent to share your personal data with us.
+We may also collect your personal data from our subsidiaries, affiliates, and business partners, if you give them consent to share your personal data with us.

 VI.
 How do we process your personal data and why?

-When we process your personal data, it means that we are collecting, recording, storing, modifying, organizing, using, disclosing, transferring, or deleting it according to the law.
-The processing that we do will be done only with your consent or if justified through our legitimate business interests.
-We can do these activities through computer media and on paper.
+When we process your personal data, it means that we are collecting, recording, storing, modifying, organizing, using, disclosing, transferring, or deleting it in accordance with the law.
+The processing that we do will be done only with your consent, or if justified by our legitimate business interests.
+We can do these activities through either software or paper-based mechanisms.

-1. To perform our contractual obligations to you.
-We use data about you, such as your name and contact details, when you sign a contract with us or we must contact you.
-We also analyze your data to see whether you are eligible for specific products and services.
+1. To fulfil our contractual obligations to you.
+We use data about you, such as your name and contact details, when you sign a contract with us, or at the times when we must contact you.
+We may also analyze your data to see whether you are eligible for specific products and services.

 2. To improve our business and our operations.
 We analyze and process data related to your usage of our network and facilities to help keep our services going, manage your account, provide you with customer care activities, receive, investigate, and resolve your service-related requests and concerns, monitor and maintain the quality and security of our network, train our staff, and plan for our future.

-• We look at historical locational information on your use of our products and services, which will give us information on foot traffic, crowd density, and mobility patterns.
+• We may also look at historical locational information on your use of our products and services, which will give us information on foot traffic, crowd density, and mobility patterns.

 • We also look at the data on transactions between you and our third-party service providers or suppliers so we can give them advice on how transactions can be improved.
 When we process personal data for this purpose, we may give aggregated data to these service providers and suppliers.
-Note that you cannot be identified using this aggregated data.
+Please do note that you cannot be identified using said aggregated data.

-d.
-To secure your data and our operations.
-We have a duty to protect your personal data, as well to prevent, detect, and contain any possible data breaches.
+4. To secure your data and our operations.
+We have a duty to protect your personal data, as well as to prevent, detect, and contain any possible data breaches.
 Moreover, we also have a duty to make sure that our operations remain secure.
-To do this, we process your personal data to perform IT security operations, business continuity operations, disaster recovery, and auditing.
+To do this, we may also process your personal data to perform IT security operations, business continuity operations, disaster recovery, and auditing.

-e.
-To develop our relationship with you.
-We ask you for feedback about our products and services, or record your conversations with us through telephone, live chat, or social media.
+5. To develop our relationship with you.
+We ask you for feedback about our products and services, or, in certain situations, record your conversations with us through telephone, live chat, or social media.
 We may share this with certain members of our staff to improve or customize our products and services for you.
 We may send you newsletters, emails, calls, or mobile notifications to let you know about these products and services.
-While you will be given a chance to opt in to these notifications just before we begin sending out personalized offers, you may later opt out if you no longer want to receive these offers or notifications.
+While you will be given a chance to opt into these notifications just before we begin sending out personalized offers, you may later opt out if you no longer wish to receive these offers or notifications.

-• To provide products, services, and marketing tailored just for you.
+6. To provide products, services, and marketing tailored just for you.
 We use your data for our legitimate business interests, which includes the development and improvement of our products and services, segmentation, and profiling of customers, and targeted and untargeted marketing.
 We do this because we want to make sure that our products and services meet what you want and need from us, and we want to let you know once these are ready for you.
-Of course, while you will be given a chance to opt in to this just before we begin sending out personalized offers, you may later opt out if you no longer want to receive these personalized offers.
+Again, you will be given a chance to opt into this just before we begin sending out personalized offers, but you may also opt out later if you no longer want to receive personalized offers.

 VII.
 Who is the Personal Information Controller?

 We are considered the Personal Information Controller (“PIC”) under the DPA.
 This means that we can determine the purposes for which your personal data can be used.
-In case your personal data is shared with your consent to a third party under a data sharing agreement, this third party will also be considered a PIC.
+In case your personal data is shared with your consent to a third party under the appropriate data transfer agreement, this third party will also be considered a PIC or a Personal Information Processor (“PIP”) depending on the terms contained therein.

 VIII.
 To whom do we disclose your personal data and why?